KatyBrown/CIAlign/benchmarking/tables/README.md

-### Full output tables for benchmarking analysis with simulated data and for using CIAlign with biological data.
-Column headings are described at the top of each file.

 ### Online Table 1
 Table showing the results of 100 simulations using each of EvolvAGene [1] and INDELible [2] and with the BAliBase reference alignments [3], cleaned with CIAlign with relaxed, moderate and stringent settings.